 Product account codes have the highest priority, so if you use a full account code number this will override the default account account code.
 You can however have your product account codes set up so that when a cost centre is applied to a task, the cost centre code and product account code will combine to form a new number, where the product account code overwrites the tail end of the cost centre account code.
 This number should match an existing account code that is part of the chart of accounts in your accounting partner.

 See the diagram below to understand how these two numbers work together (examples are based on Xero).
-This allows you to get specific account codes when invoicing and purchasing, allowing you to have more precise tracking and analytics in the accounting partner.
+This allows you to get specific account codes when invoicing, allowing you to have more precise tracking and analytics in the accounting partner.